GwynethLlewelyn/Nord.novaextension/README.md

 # Nord theme for Nova

-Based on the fantastic work made by the [Arctic Ice Studio team for Coda 2](https://github.com/arcticicestudio/nord-coda/).
+Based on the fantastic work made by the [Arctic Ice Studio team for Coda 2](https://github.com/arcticicestudio/nord-coda/), which is released under a MIT license.

 ## Instructions